Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

 Immatures and Development: Busck (1900) reported that the larvae mine the thick, fleshy leaves of Dune Marsh-elder (Iva imbricata).
 They produce irregular tracks or blotches and pupate outside the mine in a slight web.
-The larva is slender, cylindrical, and white with a dark-brown head and light-brown thoracic plate.
+The older instars are slender, cylindrical, and white with a dark-brown head and light-brown thoracic plate.
 The full-grown larva is about 10 mm long.
+Mines that Tracy Feldman found in North Carolina are consistent with Busck's (1900) observations and were filled with blackish frass.
+An early-instar larva was completely dull white except for two black spots on the prothoracic shield.

 Larvae ID Requirements: Identifiable from good quality photos, especially where associated with known host plants.